simon-weber/gmusicapi/README.md

 For those looking to port or contribute, check out the code overview on the wiki: [wiki](https://github.com/simon-weber/Unofficial-Google-Music-API/wiki/Codebase-Overview).

-For bugs reports, feature requests, and contributions, [open an issue](https://github.com/simon-weber/Unofficial-Google-Music-API/issues/new).
+For bugs reports, feature requests, and contributions, go ahead and [open an issue](https://github.com/simon-weber/Unofficial-Google-Music-API/issues/new).

 ##Features

-Implemented in version 2012.03.16:
+**New in version 2012.03.16:**
+* Simple and robust playlist manipulation
+* Faster authentication
+* Support for non-unique playlist names
+See the changelog for details.

+**Feature Overview:**
 * Getting library information:
     * all song metadata
-    * all user playlist (auto, instant mix, and user-defined) titles and ids
+    * all user playlist titles and ids
     * songs from a specific playlist

 * Song streaming and downloading